-The unique weather of Tri-Cities, aside from the relatively milder winters, is the very dry climate that is comparable with the desert climate of Nevada and other southern states.
-This climate is conducive to a lot of recreational activities that make Tri-Cities a favorite destination for travelers and vacationers looking to escape the harsh cold of northern winters, but cannot afford to make the long and arduous journey of cross-country travel.
+The unique weather of the Tri-Cities, aside from the milder winters, is the very dry climate that is comparable with the desert climate of Nevada and other southern states.
+This climate is conducive to a lot of recreational activities that make the Tri-Cities a favorite destination for travelers and vacationers looking to escape the harsh cold of northern winters but cannot afford to make the long and arduous journey of cross-country travel.

-The weather is a very big influence on the lives of the people living in a certain region.
-The weather and the lay of the land dictate the shape, direction, and characteristic of any given place.
-Because weather and land features are a given and cannot be changed, it is up to the people to adapt and make the most of the land conditions that has been given to them.
+The weather has an influence on the lives of the people living in a certain region.
+The weather and the lay of the land dictate the shape, direction, and characteristics of any given place.
+Because weather and land features are given and cannot be changed, it is up to the people to adapt and make the most of the land conditions that have been given to them.

 The Lay of the Land

-Pasco, Richland and Kennewick are located where the Yakima, Snake, and Columbia rivers converge.
+Pasco, Richland, and Kennewick are located where the Yakima, Snake, and Columbia rivers converge.
 The Tri-Cities area, since its early history, has always been an agricultural region because the land features make it an ideal place for the cultivation of crops.
-The warm weather, the flatness of the land, and the nearby river system which provides adequate and reliable water source, make agriculture a thriving industry in the Tri-Cities of Washington State.
+The warm weather, the flatness of the land, and the nearby river system which provides an adequate and reliable water source make agriculture a thriving industry in the Tri-Cities of Washington State.

-The Tri-Cities of Pasco, Richland, and Kennewick is living proof that nature and man can live together in a relationship that is beneficial to both.
-The unique geographical elements of the Tri-Cities area was never deterrent to the growth of the region.
+The Tri-Cities of Pasco, Richland, and Kennewick are living proof that nature and man can live together in a relationship that is beneficial to both.
+The unique geographical elements of the Tri-Cities area were never deterrents to the growth of the region.
 In fact, it is the weather and the lay of the land that made this town prosperous.